openjdk/guide/src/guide/jbs-jdk-bug-system.md

       There are also labels in use to identify different GC features or areas rather than GC algorithms.
 E.g., [gc-g1-fullgc]{.jbs-label}, [gc-largeheap]{.jbs-label}, [gc-performance]{.jbs-label}

-      Note that ZGC breaks this pattern and use the label [zgc]{.jbs-label}.
+      Note that ZGC breaks this pattern and uses the label [zgc]{.jbs-label}.
     </td>
   </tr>
   <tr>